Welcome to the “It’s a Party” Blog Hop!

 It’s time for a Graduation Party!

 Here are a few things I plan to have on the table at my daughter’s graduation party next week.
 I love this hat, which I got as an .svg file from svgcuts.com.
 It can hold things!
 You can use it purely as a decoration or as a container to hold treats or a gift.
 The tube is decorated like a diploma.
-I sell the tubes here, but you can always roll treats up in paper and create your diploma.

 The hat starts off in pieces but it’s not too hard to assemble.
 If you decide to buy the file from svgcuts.com you can also view their video.
 I did!
 It will help you a lot!